 The spirit of the rules is that your personal item should be a small bag like a daypack, laptop bag, purse, camera bag, or tote.
 The Outbreaker daypack fits most personal item requirements nicely, and is foldable so that it packs down easily into your other luggage when you aren’t using it.

 For your personal item, think bag, not luggage.
+Here’s how Air New Zealand differentiates between cabin baggage and a personal item:

 (Source: Air New Zealand)